Wuziyi616/EventCLIP/docs/benchmark.md

 We provide instructions on reproducing the results reported in the paper, including:

--   Zero-shot EventCLIP on N-Caltech, N-Cars and N-ImageNet
+-   Zero-shot EventCLIP on N-Caltech, N-Cars, and N-ImageNet datasets
 -   Few-shot EventCLIP with text adapter (most stable), or joint adapter (best performing) on 3 datasets
+-   Fine-tuning EventCLIP on N-Caltech and N-ImageNet to achieve SOTA performance
+-   Learning with unlabeled data by self-training on generated pseudo labels on the N-ImageNet (Mini) dataset

-In the following instructions, we will use **EventCLIP with joint adapter on N-Caltech dataset under 5-shot setting** as the example.
+In the following instructions, we will mostly use **EventCLIP with joint adapter on N-Caltech under the 5-shot setting** as example.
+Other settings are easily replicable by changing the config file or other flags.

 ## Training EventCLIP Feature Adapter